 Review of the Album "Hazardous Mutation" by American Thrash Metal Band Municipal Waste

-The Album Hazardous Mutation Sees a Return to This Band's Normal Album Lengths
+The Album Hazardous Mutation Sees a Return to the Band Municipal Waste's Normal Album Lengths

 In the career of Virginia thrash metal band Municipal Waste, there has been perhaps the shortest heavy metal album in the history of the genre and crossover thrash that has lots of fiery emotion and anger in it.
 Their 2005 studio album called “Hazardous Mutation” is not only less than 18 minutes with songs around 50 seconds, 1.5 minutes or 2 minutes but as usual; their albums are still short and over fast.
 Let’s clarify this statement.
 This 2005 album is not super short like their previous album called Waste ‘Em All.